Ed94/UnrealGencpp/Readme.md

 Where the macro will be allowed as an attribute token during parsing.

-For Documentation on usage of gencpp in general see the [repo's docs](https://github.com/Ed94/gencpp/tree/main/docs).
+For documentation on usage of gencpp in general see the [repo's docs](https://github.com/Ed94/gencpp/tree/main/docs).